josebraga/aoc2021/README.md

-o# Advent of Code 2021
+# Advent of Code 2021

 No strict rules applied here